thisjaiden/beach/dev/readme.md

 This folder contains a variety of scripts and tools to assist in the development of beach itself.
 Nothing in here is useful to the end-user.

+## /spec/language_specification.md

+Full language specification.
+If you make a compiler that meets this spec, it's a fully compatible/compliant beach compiler.

+## terms.md

+General project layout and terms information.

 ## update_std.sh

 This script copies the current std files present in the parent folder to the